eraybasar/pesdk-docs/_guides/html5/v5/introduction/features/stickers.md

 ## Including all the items from a category

-If a existing category identifier is specified without any items, editor will include all the existing stickers under `imgly_sticker_category_emoticons` category.
+If a existing category identifier is specified without any items, the editor will include all the existing stickers items of the category as shown for the `imgly_sticker_category_emoticons` category in the following example.

 ```js
 const editor = new PhotoEditorSDKUI({